tuebachdinh/Final-Project-DSD-2025/README.md

-# Machine Learning Analysis of Wrist Pulse Waveforms for Arterial Stiffness Estimation
+# Comprehensive Machine Learning Pipeline for Arterial Stiffness Estimation from Wrist Pulse Signals

 ## Project Goal

-This project aims to **quantify and predict arterial stiffness from wrist pulse waveforms**—focusing on both simulated pressure and photoplethysmogram (PPG) signals—using classical and machine learning methods.
+This project develops a **comprehensive machine learning pipeline** for predicting arterial stiffness from wrist pulse waveforms using **signal processing, classical ML, deep learning, and model interpretability techniques**.
+The pipeline progresses from in silico data analysis to real-world device deployment through **transfer learning and domain adaptation**.

-Our broader objective is to understand how arterial stiffness (central pulse wave velocity, PWV) is reflected in wrist pulse morphology, and to lay the groundwork for **practical, non-invasive vascular health monitoring with consumer wearable devices**.
+Our objective is to create a **robust, interpretable, and deployable system** for non-invasive cardiovascular health monitoring using consumer wearable devices.

 ---

 ## Motivation

-- **Clinical importance:** Arterial stiffness (cfPWV) is a critical marker for cardiovascular risk, but direct measurement requires clinical-grade equipment.
+- **Clinical Impact:** Arterial stiffness (cfPWV) predicts cardiovascular events but requires expensive clinical equipment
-- **Wearable potential:** Wrist-based pulse signals (PPG/pressure) can be easily acquired by smartwatches and fitness bands.
-- **Scientific challenge:** It is not fully understood how central stiffness affects peripheral waveform shape, especially in the presence of noise, real-life variation, or consumer hardware constraints.
+- **Wearable Revolution:** Consumer devices can capture pulse signals but lack validated algorithms for health assessment
+- **AI Opportunity:** Advanced ML/DL can extract physiological insights from noisy, real-world wearable data
+- **Interpretability Need:** Clinical adoption requires understanding what models learn from pulse morphology
+- **Transfer Challenge:** Bridging the gap between clean simulated data and noisy real-world signals

 ---